nymtech/nym/documentation/operators/src/tokenomics/mixnet-rewards.md

 ### Layer Distribution

 Once the active set of 120 Mixnodes and 120 Gateways is selected, the nodes can start to route and mix packets in the Nym Network.
-Each hour a total of 6000 NYM is distributedbetween the layers from Mixmining pool, following the ratio according to a [decision made by the operators](https://forum.nymtech.net/t/poll-what-should-be-the-split-of-mixmining-rewards-among-the-layers-of-the-nym-mixnet/407) as follows:
+Each hour a total of 6000 NYM is distributed between the layers from Mixmining pool, following the ratio according to a [decision made by the operators](https://forum.nymtech.net/t/poll-what-should-be-the-split-of-mixmining-rewards-among-the-layers-of-the-nym-mixnet/407) as follows:

 ```admonish tip title=""
 5-hop mixnet mode: <br>